Murs000/WeatherReportApi/README.md

 # WeatherReportApi

 ## Overview
 **WeatherReportApi** is a comprehensive weather reporting system that fetches weather data from external sources (OpenWeatherMap) and sends detailed reports via email to subscribers.
-The system uses Quartz.NET for scheduling jobs (daily, weekly, and hourly) and stores the weather forecasts and subscriber information in a PostgreSQL database.
+The system uses Quartz.NET for scheduling jobs (daily, weekly) and stores the weather forecasts and subscriber information in a PostgreSQL database.
 This API allows users to manage subscriptions, receive weather updates, and access statistics regarding subscribers and reports sent.

 ---